How to play

 Physics is deliberately a little arcadey.
 Heavy planets get a real shove when something light hits them, so chain reactions feel weighty even when the dropping planet is a tiny star.
 Sleeping bodies wake the instant anything below them merges, so a tower in the middle of a chain reaction collapses naturally instead of leaving floating planets in mid-air.

-No timer pressure, no progression unlocks.
+No timer pressure.
+The difficulty ramps on its own as your score climbs, but there's nothing to grind and nothing to unlock.
 Sit with one run, see how far you can take it, restart whenever.

 Drop with intent.
 Chain with patience.
 Save the Destroy power for the moment the board needs rescuing, not the moment you earn it.